McCarthy goes all-in on border with second GOP stopgap funding attempt

 But Republican lawmakers have been united in their desire to play hardball on the border — and the plan to do so has been in the works for months.

-Rep. Patrick McHenry (R-N.C.), chair of the House Financial Services Committee and a key McCarthy ally, said that the idea to pair border policy measures with a continuing resolution to fund the government were first floated by Rep. Jim Jordan (R-Ohio), chairman of the House Judiciary Committee, earlier this year during a GOP leadership retreat.
+Rep. Patrick McHenry (R-N.C.), chairman of the House Financial Services Committee and a key McCarthy ally, said that the idea to pair border policy measures with a CR to fund the government was first floated by Rep. Jim Jordan (R-Ohio), chairman of the House Judiciary Committee, earlier this year during a GOP leadership retreat.

-Jordan on Tuesday laid out what he saw as the most important concession on border issues.
+Jordan laid out Tuesday what he saw as the most important concession on border issues.

 Rep. Garret Graves (R-La.), a key McCarthy ally, said last week that he would support shutting down the government if the Biden administration is not willing to make border policy changes after the House GOP passes its planned CR — even as he warned about the consequences of a shutdown.